-Move the hemispheres to the middle of the apparatus.
+Move the hemispheres to the middle of the instrument.
 Close the valve on the tube leading to the pump.
 Ask someone else to press both hemispheres against each other.
-Move the pump piston a couple of times.
-Check if the hemispheres can be easily separated.
+Move the pump piston several times.
+Check if the hemispheres may be easily separated.
 If not, they no longer need to be pressed.
-Work the piston a dozen more times to pump the air from the hemispheres inside out.
+Work the piston a dozen more times to pump out the air from the hemispheres.
 Try to separate the hemispheres by pulling the ropes with your partner.
-Having conducted the experiment, open the valve.
+After the experiment, open the valve.

-Air molecules exert equal pressure on both inner and outer sides of the hemispheres.
-However, if we pump some air out, the pressure from the outside will increase; consequently, the hemispheres are kept pressed against each other.
-After approximately 50 piston movements the pressure inside hemispheres is about half of the atmospheric pressure, after 80 – 1/3, after 120 – 1/5.
+Air molecules exert equal pressure on both the inner and outer sides of the hemispheres.
+However, if you pump some air out, the pressure on the inside will decrease; consequently, the hemispheres will be pressed against each other.
+After approximately 50 piston movements the pressure inside the hemispheres is about half that of the atmospheric pressure, after 80 – 1/3, after 120 – 1/5.

-The experiment with the metal hemispheres of the 42 cm diameter was conducted by Otto von Guericke in Magdeburg, in 1654.
-In order to bring those hemispheres apart, 16 horses were employed.
+An experiment with metal hemispheres with a diameter of 42 cm was conducted by Otto von Guericke in Magdeburg, in 1654.
+In order to separate those hemispheres, 16 horses were used.